 In the self-assessment letter, the taxpayers are expected to make any necessary adjustments to the expenses claimed and provide certain additional details of the expenses / revenue reported.
 This applies to actual profit tax filing.

 Carry forward of losses

-The losses arising in any tax period can be carried forward to be offset against future taxable profits, for a maximum period of three years, subject to certain prescribed conditions.
+The losses arising in any tax period can be carried forward to be offset against future taxable profits, for a maximum period of three years.

 Double tax treaties